Academic Planning Guide

 Grades: 9, 10, 11, 12

-Prerequisite: Spanish I
+Prerequisite: Spanish 1

-Building on Spanish I concepts, Spanish II students learn to communicate more confidently about themselves, as well as about topics beyond their own lives - both in formal and informal situations.
+Building on Spanish 1 concepts, Spanish 2 students learn to communicate more confidently about themselves, as well as about topics beyond their own lives - both in formal and informal situations.
 Each lesson presents vocabulary, grammar, and culture in context, followed by explanations and exercises.
 Students expand their vocabulary in topics such as cooking, ecology, geography, and architecture.
 Instruction in language structure and grammar includes a review of present-tense verb forms, an introduction to the past tense, the conditional mood, imperatives, impersonal constructions, and reported speech.
 Students deepen their knowledge of Spanish-speaking regions and cultures by learning about history, literature, culture, and contemporary issues.

-W203 SPANISH III
+W203 SPANISH 3

 Credit: 1.0 World Language